mard3veloper/WorkoutTimer/README.md

 I made some basic validation on the input.
 If bad values are submitted, then it will just use the last valid values used, (or the defaults if none are provided).
 A colors file has also been included to make changing the color scheme for the app easy.

-The library used for renering the circular countdown has an obsolete dependency, so I resolved that and uploaded the node modules (which is why they were not ignored)
+The library used for renering the circular countdown has an obsolete dependency, so I resolved that and uploaded the node modules as I had to edit them (which is why they were not ignored)

 Project can be started using either node (npm start) or expo (expo start).
-Then connect to the project using the expo go app, using either the barcode, or a simulated phone on your computer
+Then connect to the project using the expo go app, using either the barcode, or a simulated phone on your computer.
+Alternatively it is published under the follocing link: https://expo.dev/@mard3v/WorkoutTimer?serviceType=classic&distribution=expo-go